neutrinus/everblu-meters/README.md

 Your meter may be configured in such a way that is listens for request only during hours when data collectors work - to conserve energy.
 If you are unable to communicate with the meter, please try again during business hours (8-16).

 ### Serial number starting with 0
-Please ignore the trailing 0, provide serial in configuration whthout it.
+Please ignore the leading 0, provide serial in configuration without it.

+### Save power
+The meter has internal battery, which should last for 10 years when queried once a day.

 ## Origin and license